Peugeot RCZ

-The Peugeot RCZ is a 2+2 sports coupé designed and marketed by PSA Group under the Peugeot marque and assembled by Magna Steyr between 2009 and 2015.
-It debuted at the Frankfurt Auto Show in 2009.
+The Peugeot RCZ is a car designed by French car brand Peugeot and assembled in Austria by Magna Steyr from 2009 until 2015.
+It is a sports coupé with a 2+2 seating layout and a front-engine, front-wheel-drive layout.
+This car was officially presented in 2009 at the Frankfurt Motor Show.
+The RCZ won numerous awards, the most important of which are five times the best sports car award by Diesel Car magazine and the 2010 coupe award by Top Gear.

 History

 The vehicle was showcased as the 308 RCZ concept car at the 2007 Frankfurt Auto Show.
 The RCZ was developed as a showcase concept car but after receiving considerable critical acclaim, Peugeot put the RCZ into production, retaining much from the concept.
 The RCZ has a double-bubble roof inspired by Zagato.